3. Creation of a Pleasant Working Environment

 The KADOKAWA Group observes local laws, regulations, and labor standards in the countries and regions in which we do business, and we respect the human rights of our employees.
 We also do not approve forced labor or child labor (*1).
-We believe that it is essential to our Group business activities to have an environment where workplace discrimination, prejudice, and harassment are prohibited, and where employees mutually recognize each other’s diverse personalities and can freely demonstrate their creativity.
+We believe that it is essential to our Group business activities to have an environment where workplace discrimination, bias, and harassment are prohibited, and where employees mutually recognize each other’s diverse personalities and can freely demonstrate their creativity.

 The KADOKAWA Group is involved in a variety of initiatives to create an environment that is easier for employees to work in, with the establishment of fairness and appropriate work environment being a prerequisite.